-My biggest pride is to see the dog and his people understand the stronger bond we create with training.
+My biggest pride is to see the stronger bond we can create with training

 Sushi was 5 months old when she entered our lives.
 She was rescued from Arkansas, thanks to Ozark Homeward Bound

-She was very shy, afraid of noises, and unable to climb the stairs.
+She was very shy, afraid of noises, and unable to climb our stairs.
 She didn’t even know her name!

-I did my certification with Karen Pryor Academy a positive reinforcement method.
+Entering this new world, I have changed my carrier and did my certification with Karen Pryor Academy a positive reinforcement and science based method.

 While taking classes, I volunteered with the nonprofit organization, Your Dog's Friend in Rockville, MD, as assistant dog trainer.